Australian-Text-Analytics-Platform/discursis/README.md

-# Intro to Discursis workshop
+# Discursis: conversation analysis and visualisation

-This repository contains material for a short workshop introducing the (new) Discursis tool, an analysis and visualisation tool for conversational data.
+This repository contains notebooks to demonstrate Discursis, a conversational analysis and visualisation tool.

 If you want to install and use the Discursis tool in your own projects, see the [atap_widgets](https://github.com/Australian-Text-Analytics-Platform/atap_widgets)